zhangyihome/code-push-cli/cli/README.md

 ### Rollout parameter

 This is the same parameter as the one described in the [above section](#rollout-parameter), and allows you to specify whether the newly created release should only be made available to a portion of your users.
-Unlike the `mandatory` and `description` parameters, the `rollout` of a release is not carried over as part of a promote, and so you need to explicitly set this if you don't want the new release to be available to all of your users.
+Unlike the other release metadata parameters (e.g. `description`), the `rollout` of a release is not carried over/inherited as part of a promote, and therefore, you need to explicitly set this if you don't want the newly created release to be available to all of your users.

 ### Target binary version parameter